0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 Once done Rebuild the project from source and you'll be good to go!

+### YourProject.Build.cs

+In some instances your build.cs may not update properly for your project when this happens you'll be unable to import plugin, if this occurs in your Projects Build.cs file please check the private Dependency module such that it looks like this:

+    public SequenceTest(ReadOnlyTargetRules Target) : base(Target)
+    {
+        PCHUsage = PCHUsageMode.UseExplicitOrSharedPCHs;
+		PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore" });

+        //The line below is what you want PrivateDependencyModuleNames.AddRange(new string[] { "SequencePlugin" });

+		// Uncomment if you are using Slate UI
+		// PrivateDependencyModuleNames.AddRange(new string[] { "Slate", "SlateCore" });
+		// Uncomment if you are using online features
+		// PrivateDependencyModuleNames.Add("OnlineSubsystem");
+		// To include OnlineSubsystemSteam, add it to the plugins section in your uproject file with the Enabled attribute set to true
+	}

 ## Credentials

 Before you can use this plugin, you need to acquire the following credentials from Sequence: